JeuJeus/enter-the-lambda/README.md

 ## Constraints
 - Fully text-based, using only Unicode characters, HTML, CSS for visuals.
 - Built using only vanilla JavaScript, HTML, and CSS
-  - No libraries or frameworks
+  - No engine, libraries or frameworks
 - Controls are limited to a single key: _spacebar_
 - Colors are limited to black and green (shades allowed)